canonical/mysql-k8s-operator/docs/explanation/e-architecture.md

 For this charm, the following events are observed:

-1. [mysql_pebble_ready](https://juju.is/docs/sdk/container-name-pebble-ready-event): informs charm about the availability of the ROCK "charmed-mysql"-based `workload` K8s container.
+1. [mysql_pebble_ready](https://juju.is/docs/sdk/container-name-pebble-ready-event): informs charm about the availability of the rock "charmed-mysql"-based `workload` K8s container.
 Also performs basic preparations to bootstrap the cluster on the first leader (or join the already configured cluster).
 2. [leader-elected](https://juju.is/docs/sdk/leader-elected-event): generate all the secrets to bootstrap the cluster.
 5. [config_changed](https://juju.is/docs/sdk/config-changed-event): usually fired in response to a configuration change using the GUI or CLI.
 Create and set default cluster and cluster-set names in the peer relation databag (on the leader only).
 6. [update-status](https://juju.is/docs/sdk/update-status-event): Takes care of workload health checks.